thwolter/vectra/docs/reference/document_ingestor.md

 1. Loads the job to retrieve the owning document ID and digest.
 2. Short-circuits when `docs` is empty, returning an `IngestionResult` flagged `skipped=True`.
 3. Checks for existing embeddings via `embeddings_exist`:
-   - Computes an `IngestionVersion` fingerprint from settings + collection.
+   - Computes an `IngestionVersion` (parser/chunker/embedding fingerprints + collection).
-   - Delegates to `IngestionRepository.exists`.
+   - Delegates to `IngestionRepository.exists` to detect configuration matches.
 4. When embeddings are absent:
    - Builds batches using `batch_documents_by_tokens`.
    - Enriches metadata (`digest`, `chunk_id`) for each chunk.